 The lemon tree is an ideal fruit-bearing specimen for Sydney gardens, as it thrives in our mild climate.
 Lemon trees came to Australia with the First Fleet in 1788.
 There are several main types.
 'Eureka' is the most commonly grown cultivar and it has fruit and flowers almost all year round, though the heaviest crop is in winter.
 It can grow about 4-6m tall.
 'Meyer' is smaller, with more compact, sweeter fruit, and is very suitable for pots.
+It is also the most suitable for growing in colder areas.
 Another cultivar is 'Lisbon', used by commercial growers and suitable for hot areas, but it does have thorns.

 All citrus trees have particular requirements to do well.
 A key point seems to be to find the ideal spot in your garden for them - in a well-drained position in full sun.
 As with any planting, the soil should be prepared in advance, by digging over a reasonably sized area to at least a spade's depth, adding gypsum if there is a lot of clay and incorporating rotted organic matter.
 The roots of the plant should be teased out gently and the plant placed in a hole at least twice the width of the root ball.
 The plant should be put in at the same depth it was in the container, with top of the rootball should be level with the surrounding soil.
 Water well and keep it well watered for the next few weeks.
 Once established, citrus trees need regular watering and love to be fed every few months, using something like Organic Life or Dynamic Lifter.
 They also need to be free of competition from grass growing around their surface roots, so a good-sized area should be left clear under the tree, which can then be kept covered with an organic mulch to conserve water and protect the roots from heat.
 The mulch can be scraped aside whenever you are going to apply fertiliser.
 Don't ever allow the mulch near the trunk, as this can cause fungal problems.